-Steps to benchmark MySQL or MariaDB server performance:
+Steps to benchmark MariaDB and MySQL performance:

 1. Install sysbench on your server.

-$ sudo apt-get install sysbench # Ubuntu and Debian derivatives
+$ sudo apt-get install sysbench

 $ sysbench --db-driver=mysql --mysql-db=test --mysql-user=root --mysql-password=password oltp_read_write prepare